Advertiser Disclosure

 Bottom Line:

-Southwest’s closest offering to first class is its Business Select product, its most expensive fare.
+Southwest’s closest offering to first class is its Choice Extra product, its most expensive fare.

 Take, for example, this Washington, D.C.
-(DCA) to Dallas (DAL) flight.
-You’ll see that Business Select is more than $100 over the cheapest fare, but it has some benefits.
+(DCA), flight to Dallas (DAL).
+You can see that Choice Extra is almost $200 more expensive than the cheapest fare, but it has some benefits.

 • The option to fully refund the ticket back to your original form of payment